Hélio Castroneves: 2009–2013

 Castroneves signed a multi-year contract with Penske from the 2009 season; Will Power replaced him for the season-opening St. Petersburg race before Castroneves returned for the Grand Prix of Long Beach.
 Castroneves' season highlight was the Indianapolis 500, where he qualified fastest, and led twice for a total of 66 laps for his third victory there.
 In the Bombardier Learjet 550 at Texas two races later, Castroneves achieved his second victory of 2009.
 He took six more top-tens, including a second place in the Edmonton Indy, and pole position in the Iowa Corn Indy 250 at Iowa Speedway.
 Castroneves was eliminated from championship contention at Chicago, and finished fourth overall with 433 points.

 For the 2010 season, he felt Penske had reached the potential of its ageing Dallara-Honda car, and feared other teams would exploit this to close the performance gap.
 Castroneves won the inaugural Indy Grand Prix of Alabama to extend his record of winning a race to ten straight seasons.
 After qualifying on pole position for the Indianapolis 500, a stall in a pit stop relegated him to ninth.
 Five races later, at the Honda Indy Edmonton, Castroneves was the first to finish, but was demoted to tenth after he was deemed to have blocked his teammate Power.
 He won two consecutive races, at Kentucky Speedway and Motegi, before ending the season with a fifth at Homestead-Miami.
 With 531 points, Castroneves was fourth in the drivers' standings.

 The beginning of the 2011 season saw him struggle in comparison with his previous years at Penske.
 Castroneves finished poorly as a result of three collisions in the first four races in St. Petersburg, Long Beach and São Paulo; his best result in that period was a seventh at Birmingham, putting him 17th overall by the time of the Indianapolis 500 in May.
-Castroneves qualified 16th for the race; a flat tire and vibration left him one lap down in 17th.
+Castroneves qualified sixteenth for the race; a flat tire and vibration left him one lap down in seventeenth.
 The rest of Castroneves' season included two-second places at Edmonton and Sonoma, and three top-nines.
 He was 11th overall with 312 points, his lowest finish since he was sixth in both 2005 and 2007.
 The 2011 season was the first since 1999 in which Castroneves did not achieve a race win.